davidycliao/legisTaiwan/README.md

 `legisTaiwan` is designed to download the real-time archives of Taiwan legislative data easily.
-This package includes many streamlined functions to access [Taiwan Legislative Yuan API](https://data.ly.gov.tw/index.action) and efficiently perform analysis and natural language processing tasks in R without any hassle or runarounds.
+This package includes many streamlined functions to access [Taiwan Legislative Yuan API](https://data.ly.gov.tw/index.action) in R without any hassle or runarounds.

 </div>